EnderGu/EnderGu/README.md

-- 👋 Hi, I’m @EnderBone,I'm an Grade Nine student.
+- 👋 Hi, I’m @EnderBone,I'm studying in university.
 - 👀 I’m interested in Python, c++.
 - 🌱 I’m currently learning c++.
 - 💞️ I’m looking to collaborate on Python.
-- 📫 You can email me on gujie0882@163.com.
+- 📫 You can email me on enderbone@qq.com.
 - Since I've been interested in programming for less than one year,I may make some mistakes,please help me correct them,thank for your help!

 <!---